eugeneware/tape-docset/README.md

 Just grab the latest release [here](https://raw.githubusercontent.com/eugeneware/tape-docset/master/output/Tape.docset.zip) and unzip it then double click the unzipped `Tape.docset` to install it into dash.
-The search keyword is `expect:`.
+The search keyword is `tape:`.

 # Build Instructions